samgwise/p6-Numeric-Pack/README.md

 ```
 sub pack-uint64(
     Cool $int,
     Endianness :$byte-order = Endianness::big-endian
 ) returns Buf
 ```

 Pack an Int to an 8 byte unsigned integer buffer Exported via tag :ints.
 Be aware that the behaviour of Int values outside the range of a signed 64bit integer [0 to 18,446,744,073,709,551,615] is undefined.
-BE WARNED for reasons unknown values above 7bytes are represented as a BigInt and cannot be unboxed!
-Maybe this will be fixed but for know this function is faulty and untested due to this behaviour.
+BE WARNED for reasons unknown values above 7 bytes are represented as a BigInt and cannot be unboxed!
+Maybe this will be fixed but for now this function is faulty and untested due to this behaviour.

 ### sub unpack-uint64

 ```
 sub unpack-uint64(
     Buf $int-buf,
     Endianness :$byte-order = Endianness::big-endian
 ) returns Int
 ```

 Unpack an unsigned 8 byte integer buffer.
 Exported via tag :ints.
-BE WARNED for reasons unknown values above 7bytes are lost!
-Maybe this will be fixed but for know this function is faulty and untested due to this behaviour.
+BE WARNED for reasons unknown values above 7 bytes are lost!
+Maybe this will be fixed but for now this function is faulty and untested due to this behaviour.